tarathep/git/README.md

 ## Access Models

-If you have been using version control for a long time, you may remember systems like CVS or Subversion with a centralized repository.
-Figure 2-1 demonstrates how changes were made in Subversion’s centralized system.
+If you have been using version control for a long time, you may remember systems like CVS or Subversion with a centralized repository. demonstrates how changes were made in Subversion’s centralized system.
 In this system, each time you wanted to save a snapshot of your work to the repository, you were potentially saving to the same place as someone else.
 Just when you thought you were ready to share